Events

 Location: NYUAD, Campus Center (C2) – E002 East Forum

-Type: In-person and on Zoom
+Type: In-person and on Zoom.
+Open to the public.

-Speaker(s): Abdullah Al Saadi and Tarek Abou El Fetouh.
+Speaker(s): Abdullah Al Saadi and Tarek Abou El Fetouh

 Moderator: Salwa Mikdadi